GY20150609/stfsclient/README.md

 ## Benchmark

+            The answer to the question **"Why use gRPC when TensorFlow Serving supports REST?"**
 ![](./docs/latency_profile_mnist.png)

 ​      			Prediction latency on 10,000 images with batch sizes 1, 4, 8, and 16 on MNIST data set! :)

-**Conclusion:** gRPC predict requests have a lot smaller latency profile and are approx. 6 times faster compared with REST based predict requests
+This is why! gRPC predict requests have a lot smaller latency profile and are approx. 6 times faster compared with REST based predict requests

 **Note:** Code for bench marking can be found at  [extras/benchmarks.](./extras/benchmarks)